The Story of Jim

 Jim finds that it is easier to look at his schedule and figure out if his todo list feels right or unrealistic.
 He can then begin to make these hard choices up front while he still has room to move, instead of realizing near the end of the day that he can't get it all done without giving up quality.

 Starting the First Task

-Any time Jim finds that he needs to redirect his focus on the current thing that he is working on, he brings up the
+Any time Jim finds that his mind has wandered, and that he needs to redirect his focus back on the current task that he is working on, he brings up the

-From here Jim gets a quick reminder of what he is working on, the next alarm, and the upcoming appointment.
+From here, Jim sees what the currently timed task is, the next alarm, and the next upcoming appointment.
 This is usually enough to jolt him back on track when his mind begins to wander.

 Staying Focused on Big Vague Tasks

 So far, Jim is cruising and hasn't run into any problems.
 It is still early, so things are quiet.
 However, he knows that he needs to structure his rough draft or he could spend too much time focusing on a narrow train of thought while writing it and end up without enough time to finish the other parts that are just as important.